miguelangel-nubla/ipv6ddns/README.md

 - Cloudflare
 - Duckdns (provider only allows a single AAAA record)
+- Route53 (AWS) This provider requires aws credentials to be set

 - :rocket: **Adding your preferred provider is easy**:
   - Take a provider from `ddns/` such as cloudflare.go as a template.